Govkrish3399/Hotel-Industry-Analytics-using-Power-BI/README.md

 **Data Analytics on Hotel Industry**

 This project was done as part of my learning phase.
 My sincere thanks to Dalav Patel and his team for providing me with the real-world data set.
-As part of this project, I used Power BI and the DAX function within Power BI to perform some basic calculations.
+As part of this project, I used Power BI and its powerful DAX capabilities to calculate KPI's such as DBRN, ADR, DSRN, REvPar, Occupancy(%).
+Kindly check the docs where I explained each calculation for these KPI.

 **Business Problems Hotel Management Team Faced**